GluuFederation/docs-management-prod/index.md

 !!!
 Warning
     This is a warning.

-Once pulled by Mkdocs to the Gluu docs site, the formatting will look like this:
+On the Gluu docs site, notes / warnings will look like this:

 ![notes](https://user-images.githubusercontent.com/5271048/36987207-6d2a5ebc-2061-11e8-8ec7-0a364582e494.png)